US OPEN 2021: Djokovic, Osaka demand much of the attention

 “I mean, it will definitely feel a bit different.
 I don’t really know how to describe it, but I kind of had to get over the feeling of people’s gazes feeling a bit different to me.
 At the same time, I started to tell myself that it is what it is.
 Like, I did what I did, so I can’t really change people’s perception on me,” Osaka said.
 “It might make me feel a little bit nervous.
 But first rounds always make me feel a little nervous.
 Maybe I can just attribute it to that.
 I guess I’ll find out when I’m in that situation.”

-The year's last Grand Slam tournament begins Monday — with full crowds allowed a year after all fans were banned because of the coronavirus outbreak — and, even if this weren't the first one since 1997 that'll be missing Federer, Nadal and both Williams sisters, there is little doubt where the focus would be.
+The year's last Grand Slam tournament begins Monday — with full crowds a year after all fans were banned because of the coronavirus outbreak, and about half of players vaccinated — and, even if this weren't the first one since 1997 that'll be missing Federer, Nadal and both Williams sisters, there is little doubt where the focus would be.

 From other players.
 From the media.
 From the fans.